 General Contractors: An Overview

-General contractors oversee the construction, development, updating, and remodeling of business structures.
+General contractors oversee the construction, development, updating, and remodeling of new homes and business structures.

 The “general” part refers to their proficiency in a variety of construction disciplines but does not mean that they specialize in one type.
 Instead, these professionals act as a manager and hire specialty contractors to perform specific tasks such as plumbing and woodwork.

-Some contractors have in-house specialty partners or a list of reliable ones they can call when certain services are needed during a project.
+Some contractors have in-house specialty partners or a list of reliable ones they can call when they need specific services during a project.

-General contracting is a versatile and fast-growing industry and spills over into duties such as customer relations, preparing cost estimates, finding and hiring laborers and subcontractors, managing rental properties, choosing construction methods, checking local codes and zoning regulations, and budgeting.
+General contracting is a versatile and fast-growing industry.
+And the duties of this position sometimes spill over into customer relations, preparing cost estimates, finding and hiring laborers and subcontractors, managing rental properties, choosing construction methods, checking local codes and zoning regulations, and budgeting.

 Where Contractors Spend Their Time